Brand clipping as a measurable acquisition channel: CPM, view target, creative-iteration loop. The Verge Clips playbook for campaigns that return CAC.

 Why brands clip

 The economics of TikTok, YouTube Shorts, and Instagram Reels are simple: organic short-form distributes wider than any owned channel, and the platforms reward fresh creative.
-A brand that ships 30 native clips a month from creator UGC and founder content shows up in feeds at zero CPM until paid amplification kicks in.
+A brand that ships 30 native clips a month from partner UGC and founder content shows up in feeds at zero CPM until paid amplification kicks in.

 The trade-off paid teams care about is creative-velocity.
 Static UGC ads cap out around 5-10 creative variants per month at most agencies.
 Brand clipping with Verge Clips ships 30-60 short-form pieces a month from existing source content.
 That's an order of magnitude more creative tests, faster, with the platforms' organic reach as a free amplifier.